wso2/docs-is/en/docs/learn/self-registration-and-account-confirmation.md

         Once the user activates the account via the confirmation email, an **Account Unlocked** email will be sent by the Identity server.

-        For more information aboutaccount locking, see [Account Locking](../../learn/account-locking-by-failed-login-attempts).
+        For more information about account locking, see [Account Locking](../../learn/account-locking-by-failed-login-attempts).

         ![account-locking](../assets/img/using-wso2-identity-server/account-locking.png)